KaushalNaresh/CP-Algorithms/README.md

 ```

 6. Bellman Ford Algorithm:
 Initialise distance of origin as 0.
 Now using 2 for loops one running for number of vertices and other over edges, you have to check if distance of any node decreases, if yes then update the distance.
-After this 2 for loop if distance of any node still reduces then there is a negative cycle, otherwise distance array will give minimum distance to all nodes from origin.
+After these 2 for loops, if distance of any node drops more then there is a negative cycle, otherwise distance array will give minimum distance to all nodes from origin.

 7. Flloyd-Warshal method:
 Both Bellman ford and flloyd warshal method detects negative cycle, but Bellman ford gives shortest distance from origin to all nodes whereas as Flloyd Warshal gives shortest between any 2 nodes.